 After a question from a lawyer from the state’s attorney’s office, Ali’s defense attorney confirmed that Ali is competent to stand trial, but asked that he be allowed to see a psychiatrist during the trial to help cope with stress.

 “As long as he’s in the mental health the psychiatrist says he is,” said Ali’s defense attorney, “he’ll be ready to go a week from today.”

 Judge Richard S. Bernhardt agreed to allow the psychiatrist to see Ali during the trial.

-In February, Ali was evaluated by a psychiatrist after a motions hearing in the case was postponed due to the possibility of incompetency.
+In February, Ali was evaluated by a psychiatrist after a motions hearing in the case due to the possibility of incompetency.
 On Monday, Ali sat in the quiet, white courtroom wearing a black jacket and white shirt without a tie.
 He was clean-shaven, with a buzzed haircut.
 At times, he conversed with his two defense attorneys and took notes.

 Earlier in the afternoon, the defense successfully lobbied the judge to redact certain parts of the police interview with Ali about what he did in the time between leaving Columbia Mall, where he was sent to pick up his brother from work, and 25 minutes later when he made a phone call.

 Investigators claim those 25 minutes are a key part of the case, according to an article in Explore Howard.
 Detectives reported they traveled Wael’s presumed path, driving around the restaurant where Wasel was last seen on video, to the path where his body was found.
 They stayed there for a few minutes—to allow for the time, they believed, it would take to kill Wasel—and then drove past a cell phone tower near Route 175 and Tamar Drive, where Ali’s call was traced.
 The trip took them 25 minutes, according to the article.